iisshaun/iisshaun-port/content/pages/projects/rw-icarus.md

 addTitleSuffix: true
 colors: colors-b
 ---
-My role on ICARUS was more supplementary than previous projects I'd worked on, but I was able to achieve some fun goals while working on it regardless.
-Designing the Steam Store takeover image, launch popup GIF and store capsule images were one of these highlights.
+My role on ICARUS was more supplementary compared to previous projects I had worked on, but I was still able to accomplish some exciting goals during my time on the game.
+One of the highlights was designing the Steam Store takeover image, launch popup GIF, and store capsule images.

 ![](/images/icarus.jpg)

-On the HUD itself I got the task of redesigning things like the vitals area in the bottom left, the weather radar in the top right, stamina and encumbrance bars and also removing and hiding elements when they weren't necessary to tidy it up.
-This is where I first got deep in with Blueprint in Unreal after having a bit of experience with UMG and Unreal on some other projects.
-Overall dealing with some of the programming directly made implementation that much quicker and smoother and inspired me to go further with It's Only Money.
+On ICARUS, I was tasked with redesigning key elements of the HUD, including the vitals area in the bottom left, the weather radar in the top right, stamina and encumbrance bars, and streamlining the interface by hiding unnecessary elements to keep things tidy.
+This project marked the start of my deep dive into Blueprint in Unreal Engine, building on my previous experience with UMG and Unreal from other projects.
+Working directly with the programming side of things helped speed up the implementation process and allowed for a smoother workflow.
+This just went further and further when starting It's Only Money.

 ![](/images/ribbbs.jpg)

-A late add in the game was the Accolades System.
-This system was added by two programmers and myself with about a week before full release.
-The above ribbons are representative of the final output, I ended up making nearly 350 ribbons within a couple of days for this system.
-The tracking system actually worked out wonderfully and there were very few bugs to fix before we released it.
+A late addition to the game was the Accolades System, which was implemented by two programmers and myself with just about a week before the full release.
+The ribbons above are representative of the final output, and I ended up creating nearly 350 different ribbons within just a couple of days for the system.
+Despite the tight timeline, the tracking system worked out incredibly well, and there were very few bugs to address before launch.
+It was a rewarding experience to see the system come together so smoothly and contribute to the game's progression and rewards.

 ![](/images/beta%20weekends.jpg)

-Along with the UI and store page assets I also worked closely with the marketing team especially with the rollout of the Beta Weekends we ran in the months leading up to release.
-Each playtest we would introduce a new feature and part of the map for players to explore and report their feedback back to us.
-This worked out great as a way to get players and streamers on-board and familiar with the game.
+Alongside the UI and store page assets, I worked closely with the marketing team, particularly during the rollout of the Beta Weekends in the months leading up to the game's release.
+For each playtest, we introduced a new feature and a section of the map for players to explore, encouraging them to provide feedback.
+This strategy proved to be an excellent way to engage players and streamers, helping them become familiar with the game while also gathering valuable insights for refinement.
+It was a great way to build excitement and get the community involved in the development process.